banner

 David wrote in one of his hymns, “I will praise the LORD, who counsels me; even at night my heart instructs me.
 I have set the LORD always before me.
 Because he is at my right hand, I will not be shaken” (Psalms 16:7, NIV).

-David writes, “The sorrows of those will increase who run after other gods.
-I will not pour out their libations of blood or take up their names on my lips” (Psalm 16:4, NIV).
-Furthermore, he says,
+The sorrows of those will increase who run after other gods.
+I will not pour out their libations of blood or take up their names on my lips, (Psalm 16:4, NIV).

-I will be careful to lead a blameless life-- when will you come to me?
-I will walk in my house with blameless heart.
+I will be careful to lead a blameless life—when will you come to me?
+I will walk in my house with a blameless heart.
 I will set before my eyes no vile thing.
 The deeds of faithless men I hate; they will not cling to me.
 Men of perverse heart shall be far from me; I will have nothing to do with evil (Psalm 101: 2-4, NIV).

-5. Surround ourselves with faithful people.
+5. Surround ourselves with faithful people

 David wrote,